MonitorQA/ExternalApiDocs/_posts/2025-04-07-delete-company.md

 **This action can't be undone!** Deleting your account will:

-Cancel active subscription:
+* Cancel active subscription

+* All company users will lose access immediately

 * No further charges will be applied

-Affect all organization members:

-* All users will lose access immediately

-* Pending invitations will be canceled

 ### Request